 Choosing a Tree

-- Teddy Bear Southern magnolia
+- 'Teddy Bear' Southern magnolia

-- Rose Marie magnolia
+- 'Rose Marie' magnolia

-- Black Tulip magnolia
+- 'Black Tulip' magnolia

+In general, magnolias prefer well-draining soil that is slightly acidic to neutral.
+But this can vary depending on the tree type, so check with your nursery when you buy your tree.
 Amend the soil with compost, and, if desired, add a little peat moss or sand to keep the right moisture balance.
-Lastly, leave 2 to 4 inches at the top of the pot for wood chips or another type of mulch.
-This organic top layer is important for retaining moisture, so don’t skip this step.
+Also, leave 2 to 4 inches at the top of the pot for wood chips or another type of mulch.
+Because the magnolia's roots are close to the soil surface, this organic top layer is important for retaining moisture.
+So don’t skip this step.

 Place the container where it will get full sun to partial shade.
 The best flowering occurs with ample sunlight.
 However, if you find your tree is withering in a hot, sunny location, move it to a slightly shadier spot.